sprax/python/subs/README.txt

 -------------------------------------
 ### Robustness
-The way the comparison queue is set up, each encoded word in the cipher text will be scored against possibly matching corpus words matches only once, and the relative scores then will be based partly on the already existing key assignments in whatever cipher mapping was current at that time.
-But these keys assignments change as more encoded words are processed.
+The way the comparison queue is set up, each encoded word in the cipher text will be compared with possibly matching corpus words at most once, and at that time, the scores resulting from each potential letter-to-cipher match will depend in part on whatever letter-to-cipher bindings are already present in the current best-guess map.
+These already guessed bidings may be incorrect, and indeed they will be replaced if a different binding is found to yield a higher score.
+When such a binding is replaced, however, there is no back-tracking; word matches that depended on the erroneous bindings are not expressly tossed out or individually re-evaluated.
+Nor is the priority of every entry in the queue re-computed on wheneve the current cipher map is "corrected" by deleting and replacing an existing key.
+Instead, the queue just greedily processes forward.
-On a smaller sample size, it might be important to re-try previously matched words when any bindings they assumed are later changed.
-Not re-trying them meas that some information is lost.
+On a smaller sample size, it might be important to re-try previously matched cipher words containing any letter whose inverse cipher key is corrected.

+#### Higher Order Syntax: Letter and Word Order

+##### Letter Order
+The current decrypting methods look only at individual letter and word frequencies, taking no account of any prescriptive or statistical constraints on their order.
+In English, for example, many words begin with the letter B followed by a vowel, but no words begin with 'bb', 'bc', 'bf', or 'bg', and very few words begin with 'bd' or 'bh' (they are mostly loan words).
+It would be straightforward to count the occurrences of all adjacent letter pairs found in the corpus, create separate weighted graphs for the beginnings, interiors, and ends of words, and add these statistical constraints to the scoring mechanism: basically, multiply any possible decoding of a cipher word by its syntactic probability as measured only from the corpus.

+##### Word Order
+Likewise, word order within sentences is constrained.
+Some adjacent word pairs (or higher-order engrams) are much more frequent than others.
+For example, the word pair "is in" occurs 639 times in the given corpus, whereas "in is" occors 3 times.
+Thus if you already believe that i -> h, then you may subjectively evaluate "hr hj" as approximately 213 times more likely to encode "is in" than to encode "in is".
+That gives gives s -> r and n -> j.

 #### Weighting and Confidence Measures
 The scoring function simply counts all the letters in each decoded